hero media

 The project is part of the Victorian Government’s $53 million St Kilda Pier upgrade.

-Minister for Environment Steve Dimopoulos highlighted that the new experience will boost visitors to the city.
+Minister for Environment Steve Dimopoulos highlighted that the new experience is set to boost visitation to the city.
 “The free penguin experience at St Kilda will bring families up close to these iconic animals and draw in thousands of visitors to our city each year."

-The birds are protected by Earthcare St Kilda, a volunteer group working with Parks Victoria, and Penguin Rangers patrol to ensure everyone’s safety.
-The colony was given time to adjust and get comfortable with the new experience before it was opened to the public.
+We can confirm that the birds are well looked after, being protected by Earthcare St Kilda, a volunteer group working with Parks Victoria, and Penguin Rangers patrol.
+The colony was allowed time to adjust to the changes and get comfortable with the new experience before it was opened to the public.

 Little penguins on the rocks at St Kilda